 Your problems sets will be graded by your graduate student instructor.
 The two midterm exams and the final exam will be graded by all of the GSIs together.
-The course grade will be calculated as follows: (1) the three-hour final examination is worth 40%, (2) the two midterm examinations are each worth 20%, (3) the six problem sets are worth 15%, and (4) section participation is worth 5%.
+The course grade will be calculated as follows: (1) the three-hour final examination is worth 40%, (2) the two midterm examinations are each worth 24%, and (3) the six problem sets are worth 12%.